 Surrounding UChicago is vibrant Hyde Park, a cozy neighborhood full of history and culture, with fun things to do and places to go at every turn.
 Here you’ll find eclectic joints like Encore, a thrift store full of character and resale clothing—Gap dresses for $5!—and Hyde Park Records, a music shop so cool even millennials come there to buy LPs and CDs.
 You can even walk through a large-scale replica of the human heart and watch baby chicks hatch from their eggs at the Museum of Science and Industry.

 Hyde Park is no stranger to good eats either.
 Start the day with a hearty breakfast courtesy of Valois Cafeteria, known most notably as a favorite spot of one Barack Obama.
 (Hint: for an Obama-style breakfast, examine the combos off the Obama menu handed out to you at the diner.)
-That mid-afternoon coffee hankering can be satisfied by any one of Hyde Park’s numerous cafes, including Dollop, a cozy coffee shop right on the ground floor of CNRC, complete with fresh, strong java, friendly baristas, and a host of yummy café treats.
-Dinner is best served by a trip to Medici on 57th, a restaurant whose menu selections range from bar-type appetizers to more than 15 types of sandwiches to eclectic entrées to pizza.
+That mid-afternoon coffee hankering can be satisfied by any one of Hyde Park’s numerous cafes, including Dollop, a cozy coffee shop right on the ground floor of CNRC, complete with fresh, strong coffee, friendly baristas, and a host of yummy café treats.
+Dinner is best served by a trip to Medici on 57th, a restaurant whose menu selections range from bar-type appetizers, to more than 15 types of sandwiches, to eclectic entrées, to pizza.
 Attached to Medici’s main restaurant is a bakery with takeaway options, which will be perfect for your lunchtime jaunt to any of Hyde Park’s parks or shoreline.
 For a quiet, introspective landscape, take your sandwich to the Osaka Garden, a Japanese-inspired garden whose scenery includes a waterfall, foot bridges, lagoons, lush ferns, and miniature trees.
 For something a little more aquatic, head out to Promontory Point, a man-made peninsula that juts into Lake Michigan, where you’ll be able to sit on the rocks, watch the water come crashing against the shore, and enjoy one of the best views of downtown Chicago unfolding in the distance.

 Chicago: A City of Neighborhoods